wiredimpact/nonprofit-board-management/readme.txt

 = 1.1.0 =
 * Added an updated menu icon for the new admin design.
 * Adjusted styles of Board Management Upgrades sidebar to match new admin design.
+* Added the ability to show a list of your board members by using the [list_board_members] shortcode.

 = 1.0.5 =
 * Fixed bug causing phone numbers not to save for board members.